 As is often the case in a small village, Thompsonville doesn't have a public transportation system that people use for their commute.

-The per capita income in Thompsonville in 2022 was $25,217, which is low income relative to Illinois, and lower middle income relative to the rest of the US.
-This equates to an annual income of $100,868 for a family of four.
+The per capita income in Thompsonville in 2022 was $30,526, which is lower middle income relative to Illinois and the nation.
+This equates to an annual income of $122,104 for a family of four.
 However, Thompsonville contains both very wealthy and poor people as well.

 The people who call Thompsonville home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Thompsonville residents report their race to be White.
-Important ancestries of people in Thompsonville include German, Irish, English, European, and Scottish.
+The greatest number of Thompsonville residents report their race to be White, followed by Black or African-American.
+Important ancestries of people in Thompsonville include German, Irish, English, Lithuanian, and Scots-Irish.

 The most common language spoken in Thompsonville is English.
 Other important languages spoken here include Italian and Polish.